Curbing PBHs with PTAs: Constraints on PBHs

 The primordial seeds' abundance can then be expressed as \be f_{\mathrm{PBH}} \sim \mathcal{O}(10^{-6}) \times \left\langle M_{\mathrm{PBH}}\right\rangle / M_{\rm SMBH}\, , \ee with $\left\langle M_{\mathrm{PBH}}\right\rangle > 10^3 M_{\odot}$.
 Nevertheless, the scales related to the formation of SMBHs are strongly constrained by the analysis of the CMB spectral distortion by the FIRAS collaboration~\cite{Fixsen:1996nj,Chluba:2012gq,Chluba:2012we,Chluba:2013dna,Bianchini:2022dqh}, and in the gaussian approximation, the corresponding abundance of PBHs is too small to furnish a primordial origin for Supermassive black holes seeds.

 As shown in the left panel of Fig.~\ref{fig:fpbhgnl}, in agreement with the literature~\cite{Unal:2020mts,Nakama:2017xvq,Hooper:2023nnl,Byrnes:2024vjt}, quadratic primordial NGs are not enough to produce a sizeable amount of PBHs to be the seed of SMBHs.
-As a consequence, differently from Ref.~\cite{Byrnes:2024vjt}, we find that already a sizeable cubic parameter $g_{\rm NL}$ is enough to overcome this hurdle.
-This discrepancy arises because their analysis is subject to a few simplifications: the use of the curvature perturbation instead of the density contrast to determine the collapse and the adoption a different threshold that is independent of the shape of the curvature power spectrum.
+Consequently, differently from Ref.~\cite{Byrnes:2024vjt}, we find that already a sizeable cubic parameter $g_{\rm NL}$ is enough to overcome this hurdle.
+This discrepancy arises because their analysis is subject to a few simplifications: using the curvature perturbation instead of the density contrast to determine the collapse and neglecting the threshold's dependence on the shape of the curvature power spectrum.

 According to Fig.~\ref{fig:fpbhgnl}, assuming a typical SMBH mass of approximately $10^{8}$ $M_{\odot}$, condition~\eqref{eq:SMBH}, without the violation of the perturbative criterium, holds across the range of PBH masses analyzed.